Mistical-ai/Learn-projects/README.md

 # Learn-projects
-exploring projects focusing on aquaculture + data.
+exploring projects focusing on aquaculture + data. using skills learned directly from the IBM data science courses from coursera.

 **Project 1:** Learned how to use libraries and deal with dataset (Synthetic Data) with the help of gemini.
 (Data Collection, Data Loading and Exploration, Data Visualization, Basic Analysis, and Interpretation and Conclusion)